niftools/blender_niftools_addon/docs/development/index.rst

 Auto-completion should now work for the majority of the API.
 Hovering over a variable will hot-link to the generated documentation.
-There are still some limitations, object type must be declared before auto-completion works
+There are still some limitations, types must be declared using the fully qualified type before auto-completion will function fully.
 	E.g obj = bpy.types.object, edge = bpy.types.MeshEdge

 Debugging: